fuzzylabs/website/hugo/content/blog/guide-to-open-source-experiment-tracking.md

 * Because it is a complete MLOps framework, MLFlow is a bit more complicated to set up and get started with than other tools in this list.

+### Sacred

+Sacred is developed by the Swiss AI Lab, IDSIA.
+It provides a Python library which you use in combination with your training code to log experiments.
+It stores those experiments to a database, allowing you to centrally track experiments in the cloud as long as you have a database instance available to use.

+Sacred is designed to support various database integrations, and furthermore it comes with a variety of different front-end user interfaces, many developed by 3rd parties, giving you a lot of choice in what you use.
+Additionally, it is relatively easy to build your own user interface for custom use-cases.

+Pros:

+* Separate database, experiment capture, and user interface making it easy to chose the best option for your use-case, or do custom builds.
+* Opinionated workflow provides a clear standard for structuring experiments.

+Cons:

+* Can be cumbersome to set up, because it requires a database server and a user interface server to be deployed and configured in a central location.

 ### Tensorboard

 TensorBoard comes as part of the TensorFlow machine learning framework.
 It's very easy to set up and use, and there's even a free cloud hosted version, tensorboard.dev, if you don't want to set up your own server.